yuanbei/Nars-Wiki/Input-and-Output-Channels.md

 <{M[x,y]}  --> [bright]>. :|: %b;0.9%

 where x and y are the x and y-coordinate each going from -1 to 1, and b encodes a brightness level between 0 and 1 as a truth frequency value.
 Once an event for each input pixel has been received, or a pre-defined duration of time has passed, the brightness information that was gained by the vision channel will be summarized into a 2D truth value matrix {M_New}, a so called sensory term.
-This sensory term represents a prototype that will be matched to the existing stored prototypes {M_i} by pixel-by-pixel based comparison using abduction truth function, finally summarizing all the obtained truth values with revision obtaining into a single truth value TruthMatch (for the highest TruthMatch truth expectation spatial arrangement offset (ox,oy), for comparison of {M_New} with {M_i}, to achieve translation invariance).
+This sensory term represents a prototype that will be matched to the existing stored prototypes {M_i} by pixel-by-pixel based comparison using the comparison truth function, finally summarizing all the obtained truth values with revision obtaining into a single truth value TruthMatch (for the highest TruthMatch truth expectation spatial arrangement offset (ox,oy), for comparison of {M_New} with {M_i}, to achieve translation invariance).
 The closest prototype will then be entered as

 <{MBestPrototype} --> [bright]>. :|: TruthMatch (ox,oy)